 Most companies who have been selling products within a domestic market do not have the skills or knowledge to sell items in a foreign country.
 Fortunately, there are facilitators and intermediaries who, for a fee, will aid the launch and marketing of products in a new market.

 The freight forwarder is concerned with organizing transportation for companies.
 Their primary task is to combine smaller shipments to create a single large shipment to minimize the shipping costs.
 Companies using a freight forwarder will benefit as they are charged a much smaller shipping cost than if they had shipped their product independently.
-The freight forwarder provides other services which are beneficial to the exporting company.
+The freight forwarder provides other services that are beneficial to the exporting company.
 The services include documentation, payment, and carrier selection.

 Export Management Company

-The export management company offers services to companies that have not exported items before.
-The EMC offers all the services that a company would have if they had an internal export department.
+The export management company (EMC) offers services to companies that have not exported items before.
+The EMC offers all the services that a company would have if it had an internal export department.
 The EMC deals with export documents and operates as the company’s agent in the overseas market.
-This may include selling the items directly or operating a sales department to process sales orders.
+It may include selling the items directly or operating a sales department to process sales orders.

 Export Trading Company

 The export trading company exports goods for companies who hire them.
 The trading company will identify and work with companies in a foreign country who will market and sell the products.
 The export trading company will provide services including export documentation, logistics, and transportation.